 errors in the automatic coding system used to code the cause of death

-errors were made by ONS coders when coding cause of death, or other variables (for example, occupation)
+errors were made by Office for National Statistics (ONS) coders when coding cause of death or other variables (for example, occupation)

-Quality checks are in place to minimise these errors, these include checks that are carried out at the time of registration, data entry checks, coding validation checks and pre- and post-analysis frequency checks.
-Risk is minimised as the coding is carried out by highly trained, experienced ONS staff who apply standardised ICD coding rules.
+Quality checks are in place to minimise these errors, which include checks that are carried out at the time of registration, data entry checks, coding validation checks and pre- and post-analysis frequency checks.
+Risk is minimised as the coding is carried out by highly trained, experienced ONS staff who apply standardised International Classification of Diseases (ICD) coding rules.

-Data for the current year come in the form of a special extract taken from the live database and have not been through all of these rigorous quality checks.
-Therefore, provisional EWM figures will be less accurate than final figures.
+Data for the current year come in the form of an extract of occurrences taken from the live death registration database and have not been through all these rigorous quality checks.
+Therefore, provisional WM figures will be less accurate than final figures.

-Figures based on a small number of events are subject to random fluctuations, therefore the EWM index is presented with 95% confidence.
-A 95% confidence interval is a range within which the true population value lies with 95% probability.
+Figures based on a small number of events are subject to random fluctuations, therefore the WM index is presented with 95% confidence intervals.
+A 95% confidence interval is a measured range within which there is a 95% probability that the true population value lies.
 It is a standard way of expressing the statistical accuracy of a calculated estimate.
-If an estimate has a high error level, the corresponding confidence interval will be very wide.
-The error levels are dependent mainly on the size of the population.
-At a national level the overall error will be smaller than the error associated with a local authority or smaller age or sex groups and therefore some error levels may be smaller or larger than expected.

 Coherence and comparability